|

 The Phototransistor is similar in operation to the amplifying Transistor, but it is controlled by light rather than by the electric current of the emitter.
 It also uses a piece of germanium but only a single collector wire.
 The tip of this wire rests in a small dimple ground into one side of the germanium disk.
 At this point the germanium disk is only three thousandths of an inch thick.

-Light focussed on the opposite, un-dimpled side of the disk can control the flow of current in the wire, thus making a control device similar in function to a photo-electric cell.
+Light focused on the opposite, un-dimpled side of the disk can control the flow of current in the wire, thus making a control device similar in function to a photo-electric cell.

 The Phototransistor has a high power output for a photo-electric device and gives good response to a rapidly fluctuating light source.
 It is particularly sensitive to the wavelengths of light given off by ordinary incandescent light bulbs, and is well suited to operate with these easily available sources with good fidelity.
 Another virtue is the device’s low impedance.